A First Timer’s Travel Guide to the Amalfi Coast

 - Shorts: Abercrombie has the best shorts for all sizes and shapes.
 These Levi Shorts are a classic.
-Also, check my favorite pairs that have lasted multiple seasons here and here.
+Also, check my favorite pairs that have lasted multiple seasons here.

 - Basics: I always find the best basics at either Free People & Abercrombie.
 It’s nice to have some neutral tees and tanks handy during your stay.

 - A large sun hat.
 Nothing screams the Amalfi Coast more than pairing an outfit with a large sun hat for the ultimate vacation look.
-Shop my favorite affordable straw hat here for a splurge you want to get this Lack of Color hat that has easily become my new favorite!
+Shop my favorite affordable straw hat here.

 - Water Shoes are super helpful especially when visiting the beaches since they are more on the rocky side.

 Rent a Car or a Vespa ($$$) — If you’re feeling adventurous and want to drive along the dramatic cliffs and windy roads then I highly suggest renting a car or a Vespa.
 Mostly, the roads are skinny two-lane roads so be sure to keep an eye out for larger vehicles and the crazy Italian drivers.